HDBW/APOLLO/src/cloud/Apollo.Backend/Apollo.SemanticSearchWorker/doc/readme.md

  6. Run the exporter using the command line or by triggering it in your preferred development environment.

-# Running Exporter in Docker Image
+# Exporter
-To run the exporter using Docker:

 ## Prerequisites
 Before running the Docker commands, make sure you have Docker installed on your machine.
 You can download and install Docker from [here](https://www.docker.com/get-started).

-## Building the Docker Image
+## Building docker image and running the container :

 Navigate to the "Apollo.Backend" directory using the command prompt or terminal: